Destiny of an Emperor: Story

 Liu Bei, Zhang Fei, and Guan Yu form a small militia to defend their village from Yellow Turban rebels, followers of the sorcerer Zhang Jiao.
 Liu Bei gathers peasants and farmers from nearby villages and camps, eventually defeating Zhang Jiao and his people.
 Tao Qian, the governor of Xu Province, falls ill and requests that Liu Bei assume his position.
 Liu Bei hesitantly agrees, thus beginning the events depicted in the novel, albeit with significant alterations.
 Upon successfully completing the game, the player successfully unites China under the Shu Han banner.

-Although the game loosely follows the events portrayed in Romance of the Three Kingdoms, in many cases, the outcome is altered in Liu Bei's favor against the various other warlords of the period.
+Although the game loosely follows the events portrayed in Romance of the Three Kingdoms, in many cases, the outcome is altered in Liu Bei's favor against the other warlords of the period.
 Most of the deviations occur later in the game, particularly involving the invasions of the other ruling powers, the Kingdom of Sun Wu and the Kingdom of Cao Wei.

 The branching storyline allows the player the option of choosing alternate paths, which generally do not affect the plot in any significant manner.